BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I continued a guided project on Star Wars survey on DataQuest.
 I tried to find any correlation between scores and age group but there is no correlation...
 Everybody likes Han Solo!

 **Thoughts**: IIt took me a while to remember how to reshape the data, but I finally did it!

+### Day 93: June 7, 2020

+**Today's Progress**: Today I found out who are the most controversial characters in Star Wars.
+They are...
+You will know in the next days, when I finally finish the plot

+**Thoughts**: I have to know how and when to stop to have a rest!